 - BOB from Twin Peaks is this—Humanoid on the outside, Abomination within.

 - LOST gives us the Man in Black, a post-human entity who takes the appearance of deceased individuals when not being a cloud of black smoke.

 - Played for Laughs with Kenneth in 30 Rock.
 Oddly, he combines this with being The Pollyanna.
 See his first words, said the day he was born.

 Momma, I am not a person.
 My body's just a flesh vessel for an immortal being whose name, if you heard it, you would lose your mind.

-Imaginos, the central figure of the Blue Öyster Cult album of the same name, is most definitely this.
-Admittedly, prior to being 'recruited' by Les Invisibles he was more 'humanoid' since he apparently thought of himself as human despite being a psychic shapeshifter, but afterwards he became more of a 'abomination' and is downright gleeful about it.
+- Imaginos, the central figure of the Blue Oyster Cult album of the same name.
+Admittedly, prior to being 'recruited' by Les Invisibles he was more humanoid since he apparently thought of himself as human despite being a psychic shapeshifter, but afterwards he became more of a abomination and is downright gleeful about it.

 Mythology and Religion

 - The Grinning Man, the Moth Man, Springheeled Jack, the Cornish Owlman, La Llorona, Black-Eyed Kids; quite a lot of urban myths or cryptid sightings run on this trope.
 Many of these things might result from encounters with owls, specially barn owls, which they frequently resemble with the massive eyes and wing-like arms.
 Owls themselves, much like some other birds, do look vaguely humanoid, being erect bipeds, which is part of why they're frequently considered unnerving.